Seshat-Global-History-Databank/cliopatria/README.md

 For certain polities in particular years, an associated Seshat polity id (**SeshatID**) may be provided; access to the structured data about that polity can be found via the URL `“http://seshat-db.org/core/polity/<polity id>”`.

+## Visualising Cliopatria

+You can explore the Cliopatria dataset in an interactive Jupyter notebook.
+The [notebooks](./notebooks) folder contains a processing script to add colors to the dataset, alongside a notebook which loads the data in GeoPandas and includes an interactive Folium plot.

+You can also explore Cliopatria on the Seshat website (see links [above](#about-the-project)).

 ## Releases